gvisco/GraphESN/README.md

 # GraphESN
-The repository contains the code I wrote for my master thesis "Constructive Reservoir Computing neural models for structured domains" (available [here](https://etd.adm.unipi.it/t/etd-01232012-162826/) in italian).
-The thesis is about a new set of neural models that apply the reservoir computing approach to problems where the input data can be represented as a graph.
+The repository contains the code I wrote for my master thesis "Constructive Reservoir Computing Neural Models for Structured Domains" (available [here](https://etd.adm.unipi.it/t/etd-01232012-162826/) in Italian).
+The thesis is about a new set of neural models that apply the [Reservoir Computing](https://en.wikipedia.org/wiki/Reservoir_computing) to tackle problems where the input data can be represented as a graph.

 ## Repository Content
 - `g_esn`: The source code package implementing the GraphESN and the Constructive-GraphESN models in Python 2.6.